tarabobinac/PawnGame/README.md

       java -jar PawnGame.jar

    and press enter.
 Your game should be working!

+   Although all known bugs have been addressed, if the game ever becomes unresponsive and you cannot close it:

+   - If you have a **Mac/Apple computer**: Press the red "X" at the top left corner of the terminal in which you typed "java -jar PawnGame.jar".
+This will stop the program.

+   - If you have a **Windows computer**: Hold "Control + Alt + Delete" at the same time.
+Your keyboard may vary.
+If this does not work, try "Control + Shift + Escape".
+Select "Task Manager".
+Select the unresponsive app.
+Tap "End Task".
+This will stop the program.

+   - If you have a **Linux OS**: Press the "X" that should be in the top right corner of the terminal in which you typed "java -jar PawnGame.jar".
+This will stop the program.

    **When you want to play again, all you need to do is repeat step 4.
 Have fun playing the Pawn Game!**